Texana - Texas Books and News

 South of the Nueces by Mary Bryan Stafford begins with, "A sultry Gulf breeze holds August afternoons captive," and goes on to invoke the orange blossoms that "exude a perfume through early April nights intoxicating even the stars."

 Some poems are haunted by to the Galveston and Bolivar Peninsula catastrophe of Hurricane Ike.
-Erica Lehrer's Whorls begins, "When they told us to leave the island,
+Erica Lehrer's Whorls begins,

 we fussed that we'd never left before and weren't leaving now."